-Facilities data is considered in the state funding formula for the university and plays a critical role in the setting of F&A rates for research space.
+Facilities data is considered in the state funding formula for the university, provides space usage data for surveys, and plays a critical role as a base for establishing functional cost allocations related to F&A rates.
 Also, beginning in Fall 2009, THEC instituted a space standards review that is part of the annual appropriations request and directly affects state funding of capital projects.
 The importance of accurate data cannot be over-emphasized, since all of these functions relate to university funding and are auditable by state and federal agencies.